haadeescott/Cybersec-BPCS/README.md

    Encryption is based on image file.
 Stego Image file will be saved as `finalstego.png` Upon Decryption, the image payload will be saved to local directory.
 Recovered Stego Image file will be saved as `RecoveredHiddenImage.png`

- *Summary for Image payload:*

-1. Upon selection of image from ‘<select>’ button, image will be compressed into a 200 x 300        dimension and previewed in the image panel of the GUI
-2. Dimensions and size of the original vessel image will be shown in the GUI as well
-3. Same concept goes to the selection of the target Image
-   a.
-If both target and vessel image does not pop up inside the image panel, restart your             program, or select a different image
-      i.
-This is due to the fact that the image is too big to be compressed into the 200 x 300            format
-4. Embedding of the image goes like this:
-   a.
-Vessel image will be converted into PBC (Pure Binary Code)
-   b.
-Then it will be converted into CGC (Cannonical Gray Code)
-   c.
-This makes the insertion of the BPCS planes less intrusive
-   d.
-Image will be iterated through
-      i.
-Separates the image, bit plane wise ii.
-Iterates each plane and for each complex plane located, it breaks the loop
-   e.
-Meanwhile, target image is transformed into CGC as well and separated into 8 bit planes
-   f.
-Once a complex plane is found inside the the vessel image, program inserts bit (target           image) into the said plane and continues the loop of iteration of the vessel image plane
-   g.
-Upon insertion, the conjugation method is called to mark the area that has been conjugated
-   h.
-Each bit of the conjugation map represents a target image block
-   i.
-Once conjugation is complete, program transforms image back to PBC from CGC
-5. Recovery of hidden image goes like this:
-   a.
-Program transforms vessel image to CGC from PBC
-   b.
-Iteration is executed to loop through the vessel image planes
-   c.
-Program checks whether a target shape exists
-   d.
-If exists, conjugation map is printed out from the bits located inside the complex planes       and recovered
-   e.
-Bits are reassembled and recovered into an Image named `RecoveredHiddenImage.png`
+###### Summary For Image payload processing ######
+Upon selection of image from ‘<select>’ button, image will be compressed into a 200 x 300 dimension and previewed in the image panel of the GUI.
+Due to this, images above 1500 x 1500 will either cause the program to Not Respond or the program will not load the image entirely.
+This applies to both the vessel and target image selection.
+The purpose of this program is to embed an image payload into a cover/vessel image.
+Hence, by design, the image payload should be smaller than the vessel image.
+Preferably, below 500 x 500 px to allow smoother and faster conjugation.
+We convert the data in binary form to respective gray code, (**CGC**) so that the complexity for detecting the information in image increases.
+Once a complex plane is found inside the the vessel image, program inserts bit (target image) into the said plane and continues the loop of iteration of the vessel image plane.
+Upon insertion, the conjugation method is called to mark the area that has been conjugated.
+Once conjugation is complete, program transforms image back to **PBC**, pure binary code, from **CGC**.

 ## Notes
 All the images used are non-directory "images" and the forms removed and modified from the site [Pexels](https://www.pexels.com/public-domain-images/), being transformed into `.png` and reduced or size for simpler tests.